Vietnam.vn - Nền tảng quảng bá Việt Nam

 Recently, Prime Minister Pham Minh Chinh issued Official Dispatch No. 119 requesting relevant ministries, branches and localities to continue to promote state management of e-commerce.

 Accordingly, the Ministry of Public Security will preside over and coordinate with relevant ministries and agencies to promote the implementation of electronic authentication services for e-commerce platforms.
-The goal is to ensure that participating organizations, businesses and individuals are authenticated when participating in the provision and exchange of goods on e-commerce platforms, avoiding tax losses and fraudulent acts.
+The goal is to ensure that participating organizations, businesses and individuals are authenticated when participating in the supply and exchange of goods on e-commerce platforms, avoiding tax losses and fraudulent acts.

 Cần sớm định danh người bán hàng online- Ảnh 1.